terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/Security/Authentication.txt

    * - | (5)
      - | Specify the handler class to be called after a successful logout, in \ ``success-handler-ref``\  attribute.

-       | If \ ``logout-success-url``\  attribute is specified while this attribute is specified, error will occur during startup process.
+       | If \ ``logout-success-url``\  attribute is to be specified while this attribute is specified, error will occur during startup process.

 .. warning:: **Why it is not recommended to use Spring Security default value, "/j_spring_security_logout"**